Tablecruncher/tablecruncher/README.md

 **Tablecruncher** is a blazing-fast CSV editor built to handle massive files with ease, available for macOS, Windows and Linux.
 Need to open a 2 GB file with 16 million rows?
 On a Mac Mini M2, Tablecruncher does it in just **32 seconds**.

-Originally released in 2017 as a commercial app, Tablecruncher is now fully open source under the **GPL v3 license**.
+Originally released in 2017 as a commercial app, Tablecruncher is now fully open source under the **GPL v3 license** (or later).

 ---